-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Vegangelical by Sarah Withrow King

 Published by Zondervan on June 7, 2016